leoliu0/leoliu0.github.io/Software.md

 date:   2020-09-16 14:03:37 +1000
 ---

 I maintain several software that help people to be more productive.
-My most starred github repo helped thousands of people in both academics and industry professional
+My most starred Github repo helped thousands of people in both academia and industry

 <h4>
 <a href="https://github.com/leoliu0/cik-cusip-mapping">CIK to CUSIP Mapping</a>